 Ms. Pinkney has a variety of interests outside of school.
 Her main interest is music.
-She is a drummer who has been in several hard rock bands and recorded three CDs.
-She is also an avid concert goer.
-Ms. Pinkney is also a sports enthusiast, and she is a jogger.
-She also enjoys movies, board games, listening to music, traveling, cleaning, and spending time with her boyfriend, family, and friends.
+She is a drummer who has been a member of several hard rock bands, and she has recorded three CDs.
+Currently, she is the drummer for Headsmut.
+Ms. Pinkney is an avid concert goer.
+She is also a sports enthusiast, and she is a jogger.
+Ms. Pinkney also enjoys movies, board games, listening to music, traveling, cleaning, and spending time with her husband.

 Language, Literature & Composition

-Brian joined the Central Academy staff in 2007.
+Brian Reece joined the Central Academy staff in 2007.
 He received his BA in Mathematics from Central College, and his MSM from Iowa State University.
 Brian has previously taught at Lake Mills High School, Melcher-Dallas High School and Johnston High School.
-Brian is a member of the National Council of Mathematics Teachers and a 2008 Edith May Sliffe Award recipient.
 In 2010, Brian completed a real world externship with Hy-Vee.
+Brian is a member of the National Council of Mathematics Teachers, a 2008 Edith May Sliffe Award recipient, a 2013 awardee of the Presidential Award for Excellence in Mathematics and Science Teaching.